dcfrancisco/tinybasic-bsd/README.md

 ## Naming / Disclaimer

 This project is an independent hobby BASIC interpreter.
-The name “bsdbasic” is meant as “BASIC that builds/runs well on BSD-ish systems (and especially 2.11BSD on PDP-11)”.
+The name “tinybasic-bsd” is meant as “a tiny BASIC that builds/runs well on BSD-ish systems (and especially 2.11BSD on PDP-11)”.

 It is not affiliated with, endorsed by, or derived from any official BSD source tree or Commodore/Microsoft BASIC implementation.